When #MeToo Starts at Home

 Yet once again we did not pack our bags.
 From the moment it became clear we weren’t leaving, my mind went blank.
 It was like blacking out while being awake.
 Finally, my mother had my stepfather install a lock on my door, which I could latch from the inside.
 It was surreal.
 I was in the room while he installed it.
 Many years later my mother told me she’d thought the marriage had been worth saving at the time.

-Having recently gone through a divorce which took me three years to navigate, I feel I understand her a little better now, but I will never forgive my mother.
+Having recently gone through a divorce which took me three years to navigate, I feel I understand her a little better now, but I never forgave my mother.
 During my college years, when I underwent psychotherapy, I tried to talk to her about it, but she accused me of “emotionally crucifying her.”
 And, while we did talk about ‘everything,’ this was one thing we forever danced around.
 Since she died three years ago, this is a conversation we can never revisit.

 The urge to protect the family, to be a ‘good’ girl, is still very strong.
 Even today, as liberating as it is to write this, I wonder what affect this story will have on my adolescent daughter, and her memories of her strong, sweet grandmother.